staticdev/humanizer-portugues/README.rst

 Features
 --------

-* This lib contains various humanization methods such as transforming a time difference in a human-readable duration 'três minutos atrás' (three minutes ago) or in a phrase.
+* This lib contains various humanization methods such as transforming a time difference in a human-readable duration "três minutos atrás" (three minutes ago) or in a phrase.

 Requirements